oscar-barlow/CV/ReadMe.md

 * Led a small team to launch an internal competitive intelligence tool for Sainsbury's, allowing purchasers to review how competitive their product lines are, and to negotiate more advantageous pricing with suppliers, based on recommendations from our algorithm.
 * Introduced continuous integration and continuous deployment, coached team members to write tests, migrated from legacy to cloud-native architecture.
-* Worked with technical designers, enterprise architects, data scientists, and business stakeholders to produce meaningful schemas to produce meaningful data models in order to contribute data to Sainsburys' data warehouse.
 * Presented about this project to VelocityEU conference, Berlin 2019.

 **Loyalty Scheme, June 2017 - December 2018**

-* Prior to this, was part of a small team that built, launched, and supports [New Nectar](https://nectar.sainsburys.co.uk), a greenfield redevelopment of the well-known loyalty programme operated by Sainsbury's supermarkets in the UK.
+* Member of a small team that built, launched, and supported [Nectar](https://nectar.sainsburys.co.uk), a greenfield redevelopment of the well-known loyalty programme operated by Sainsbury's supermarkets in the UK.
-* Largely owned the interface with the data science sister project to New Nectar, which consumed data from and provided inputs to New Nectar.
+* Designed and owned the pipelines to the data science sister project to Nectar, consuming outputs and providing inputs.
 * Mentored three other Infinity Works employees, and helped two progress from junior to midweight developer.
-* Organised regular meetups and coached speakers for two 'communities of practice' within Infinity Works, dedicated to knowledge sharing about DevOps, and Data Science & Engineering.

 ### Junior Developer - Makers Academy/HSBC
 **April 2017 - June 2017**